Oil is an energy source that all countries need it, how much oil is left on earth? Is this energy source endless?

 World oil consumption 2020

-This oil, which is nicknamed black gold, is a mysterious source of energy, is still being debated by scientists about the origin of oil.
+This oil, which is nicknamed black gold, is a mysterious source of energy.
+And still being debated by scientists about the origin of oil.

 How much oil is left on earth?
 Some believe that this comes from non-renewable fossils.